pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 said 'I don't know anything about all truth,
 but I know falsehood when I see it,
 and it looks like this whole world you've made."
 --Aaron Weiss (Elephant in the Dock)

+"for sixty-some years I'd surrendered my love
+To emblems of kindness
+And not the kindness they were emblems of"
+--Aaron Weiss (Elephant in the Dock)

 "Sometimes I think all our thoughts are just things